 Cooperation of volunteers/authorities as social capital in society

 In recent years, volunteers have consistently been one of the most trusted groups in Ukraine.
 Examples of solidarity, or stories that show ordinary people coming together for various initiatives to help fight the pandemic indeed evoke a positive response.
 Yet, in response to the videos on the initiatives that were produced by this project, some respondents voiced their concern that the need for such efforts from volunteers is due to the state’s helplessness, which can frighten people.
 A more effective editorial approach could therefore be to explore cooperation of volunteers and the state, and, where possible, information showing how volunteers contribute to the state, rather than replacing it, seeking common ground for joint action when applicable.

-Focus on Helpful Data Audience clearly distinguish between useful information and “information noise”.
+1. Focus on helpful data.
+Audiences clearly distinguish between useful information and “information noise.”
 In media coverage of COVID-19 there is a need to focus on constructive and helpful data rather than unnecessary mentions of coronavirus, as the latter can raise anxiety and makes people deliberately stop following the news.

-Trust and Safety Trust is felt towards material based on principles of neutrality, and focused on the stories of real people.
+2. Trust and safety.
+Trust is felt towards material based on principles of neutrality, and focused on the stories of real people.
 It is also highly dependent on whether speakers, protagonists are following safety measures themselves.

-Balancing interaction There is a need for balance in stories about interaction between the government and volunteers or civil society.
+3. Balancing interaction.
+There is a need for balance in stories about interaction between the government and volunteers or civil society.